Feeling sluggish and lacking in energy? Sitting at your desk with heavy eyelids and blurred vision?

 Keep these foods in the fridge at work and mix them up when you’re in need of a helping hand to recharge your batteries and avoid the energy roller-coaster.

 Without water there would be no life.
 Sorry to sound so gloomy!
 But water is undeniably the most essential substance on earth and is essential for human to function on a daily basis.
 Water is needed to help carry nutrients and oxygen to cells, both of which if are in low supply can lead to fatigue and nausea.
 On average its recommended adult women have about eight cups of water per day and men approximately ten cups per day.
-Some great ways to ensure you are getting enough water into your diet is having a glass regularly or carrying around a water bottle.
+Some great ways to ensure you are getting enough water into your diet is having a glass regularly using filtered water, for a filter check out a whole house water filter or carrying around a reusable water bottle.

 Salmon is jam-packed with omega-3 fatty acids which have been found to help lower cholesterol, potentially reducing your risk of heart disease.
 Not only is it great for the heart, salmon is high in protein, vitamin B6, niacin and riboflavin.
 Don’t worry if you don’t have a clue what these last few are but basically they help to convert food into energy- giving you a healthy wake up call when you think you are going to fall asleep at your desk.
 Keep some in your top drawer at work or a home-cooked piece in the fridge.
 My Salmon Chowder is easily transportable in a thermos.